 Repairing themselves from the rigours of the spawning runs of our Winter/Spring (May - November), building themselves up for next year's effort.

-Most anglers chasing smelting trout concentrate on fishing around and in stream and river mouths, or harling.
-In NZ 'harling' is usually defined as 'trolling' a fly on a fly rod.
+Most anglers chasing smelting trout concentrate on fishing around and in stream and river mouths, or 'harling'.
+(In NZ 'harling' is usually defined as 'trolling' a fly on a fly rod.
 Trolling usually refers to pulling a lure, not on a fly rod.
-Trawling is pulling a net and will get you arrested. from boats.
+Trawling is pulling a net and will get you arrested).
 Success comes from both methods, but for me there is another way to fish the smelt runs that is much more satisfying.

 Trout chasing the smelt move into very shallow water - sometimes knee deep or less.
 Sight fishing for these trout is a totally absorbing way to fish.

-Wearing a pair of polarised sun-glasses, anglers move slowly and carefully along the shore, at the edge, but not in the water.
+Wearing a pair of polarized sun-glasses, anglers move slowly and carefully along the shore, at the edge, but not in the water.